Potential Positions

 • Digital Art Lab

-• Programming & Coding (Javascript)
+• Programming & Coding (Python)

-• Behavioral Sciences
+• Behavioral Sciences (Upper Camp only)

 • Teen Leadership and Counselor Training (Machon)

-• Taste of Camp (STEM Sampler course)
+• Taste of Camp (STEM Sampler course, first week of 3rd session)

 Check out our Workshops to learn more about what you could teach this summer!